Hermann Breymann: Biography

-Breymann was born in Oker, the son of a senior metal worker.
-He studied at University in Paris, Marburg and Bonn.
+Breymann was born in Oker, the son of a senior metalworker.
+He studied at University of Paris, Marburg University, and the University of Bonn.
 He received a doctorate in 1868 from the University of Göttingen, where he had studied under Romanist Theodor Müller.
 Breymann next lived in Manchester and London, first as a private tutor in Manchester, before taking the position of associate professor at Owens College.

-Breymann became the joint professor for French and English at the University of Munich in 1875, focusing on modern language, alongside Konrad Hofmann who focused on the older forms of both languages.
-In 1892, Breymann became the first Professor of Romance Philology in Munich.
+Breymann became the joint professor for French and English at the Ludwig-Maximilians-Universität München in 1875, focusing on modern language, alongside Konrad Hofmann who focused on the older forms of both languages.
+In 1892, Breymann became the first Professor of Romance Philology at the Ludwig-Maximilians-Universität München.
 He was at the same time a member of the royal Bavarian Supreme School Council (königlich bayerischen Obersten Schulrates).
-In 1876 he founded the Academic New Philogogy Club (ANV, Akademisch-Neuphilologischen Verein), and would also become a Privy Councillor.
+In 1876, he founded the Academic New Philogogy Club (ANV, Akademisch-Neuphilologischen Verein), and would also become a Privy Councillor.
 He was followed in this chair by fellow Romanist Karl Vossler in 1911.

 Breymann died in Bad Reichenhall on 6 September 1910.
 He was aged 68.